This page tells you about tumours of the inner part of the adrenal gland (called phaeochromocytoma). There is information about

 As with many types of cancer, it is not known what causes phaeochromocytoma.
 But doctors know that having a family history of phaeochromocytoma increases your risk of developing it.
 This means there is a change in a gene (mutation) that can be passed on within a family.
 Doctors think about 1 in 4 cases of phaeochromocytoma (25%) are linked to an inherited gene change.

 Phaeochromocytoma can be part of a family cancer syndrome, where an inherited gene change causes a number of cancers to develop within a family.
 These inherited syndromes are rare.
-They include multiple endocrine neoplasia type 2 (MEN 2), von Hippel Lindau (VHL) and neurofibromatosis 1 (NF1).
+They include multiple endocrine neoplasia type 2 (MEN 2), von Hippel Lindau (VHL), neurofibromatosis 1 (NF1), and familial paraganglioma syndromes (which are mostly caused by changes in the succinate dehydrogenase (SDH) gene).

 Phaeochromocytomas diagnosed in children and young adults are more likely to be linked to an inherited gene change.